ajakubo1/CanvasMenu/README.md

 ```

-I've created it this way, so you can connect a couple of different menus (options menu, main menu).
+I've created it such way, that you can connect a couple of different menus (options menu, main menu).

 ## Advanced usage

 Ok, let's get stareted with more advanced things you can do with my library.
+Please, if you'd manage to write
+something beautiful with it, let me know, I would really enjoy knowing that.
+A print-screen or a movie would also be
+great!
+And - if you're willing - I can add your sample code to all of the samples (so that more people would know,
+what can you do with ``CanvasMenu``)

 *Demo for all samples currently present at: http://trash.thedimgames.com/CanvasMenu/samples/)*